On the Search for Feedback in Reinforcement Learning: Empirical Results

 Herein, we take both \textit{T}, the temperature, and \textit{h}, an external force field such as an electric field, to be available to control the behavior of the material.
 In other words, the material dynamics process is controlled from a given initial state to the desired final state by providing the values of \textit{T} and \textit{h}.
 The control variables $T$ and $h$ are, in general, spatially (over the material domain) as well as temporally varying.

 The material model simulated consists of a 2-dimensional grid of dimension 20x20, i.e., 400 states.
-The order parameter at each of the grid point can be varied in the range $[-1, 1]$.
-The model is solved numerically using an explicit, second order, central-difference based Finite Difference (FD) scheme.
+The order parameter at each of the grid points can be varied in the range $[-1, 1]$.
+The model is solved numerically using an explicit, second-order, central-difference-based Finite Difference (FD) scheme.
 The number of control variables is a fourth of the observation space, i.e., $100$ each for both control inputs $T$ and $h$.
 Physically, it means that we can vary the $T$ and $h$ values over $2\times 2$ patches of the domain.
 Thus, the model has 400 state variables and 200 control channels.
-The control task is to influence the material dynamics to converge to a banded phase-distribution as shown in Fig.~\ref{model_pics}(d).
+The control task is to influence the material dynamics to converge to a banded phase distribution as shown in Fig.~\ref{model_pics}(d).

 The initial and the desired final state of the model are shown in Fig. \ref{model_pics}(c, d).
 The model starts at an initial configuration of all states at $\phi=-1$, i.e., the entire material is in one phase.
-The final state should converge to alternating bands of $\phi=0$ (red) and $\phi=1$ (blue), with each band containing 2 columns of grid-points.
-Thus, this is a very high dimensional example with a 400 dimensional state and 200 control variables.
+The final state should converge to alternating bands of $\phi=0$ (red) and $\phi=1$ (blue), with each band containing 2 columns of grid points.
+Thus, this is a very high-dimensional example with a 400-dimensional state and 200 control variables.

+\begin{remark} We note that the methods have access to the same simulation models and no hidden advantage or extra information is provided to either algorithm.
+Note also that the models, other than the cart-pole and the pendulum examples, lack an analytical description (analytically intractable) and are computational models.
+Thus, data based methods such as DDPG and D2C can be construed as control synthesis techniques for such analytically intractable models. \end{remark}